Panama and Canada are negotiating over a crucial copper mine

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 This plan, announced by Mulino, would help “mitigate the environmental and operational risks” associated with running the mine, said Reuters.
 But officials have also made it clear that the processing of stockpiles is “not a reopening of the mine,” First Quantum said in a statement.
-A decision on that end will be made later this year; the possibility has “become one of the biggest uncertainties in the global copper market,” said Bloomberg.
+A decision on that end will be made later this year; the possibility has become “one of the biggest uncertainties in the global copper market,” said Bloomberg.

 Given the contentious circumstances of the mine’s closure, Panama now “faces a delicate balancing act” in the region, said Bloomberg.
-But Panama could also be receiving some assistance from a neighbor to the south; Chilean President-elect José Antonio Kast has offered to help with the mine, which “could lend credibility given Chile’s status as the world’s largest copper producer.”
+But Panama could also be receiving some assistance from a neighbor to the south.
+Chilean President-elect José Antonio Kast has offered to help with the mine, which “could lend credibility given Chile’s status as the world’s largest copper producer.”
 Kast has also been working in his own country to consolidate Chile’s mining industry before he takes office.

-If Panama were to make the choice to fully reopen the Cobre Panama mine, it “would provide a significant lift to Panama’s economy and to First Quantum,” said Bloomberg.
+If Panama were to fully reopen the Cobre Panama mine, it “would provide a significant lift to Panama’s economy and to First Quantum,” said Bloomberg.
 This could also help give a boost to the copper economy, as the operation is set to “account for nearly 2% of global supply.”
 Continuing negotiations between Panama and Canada are “pending the outcome of an audit assessing the condition of the facilities and environmental risks.”

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com